Last Updated on December 2, 2021 by Olivia Wyles

-If you’ve been on a Ketogenic diet for a couple of weeks, you might notice some common side effects such as a weight-loss stall, mental fogginess, constipation and bloat.
-With swimsuit season coming up, you’ll want to look your absolute healthiest before slipping into that bikini you’ve been slimming down for.
+If you’ve been on a Ketogenic diet for a while, you might notice some common side effects such as a weight-loss stall, mental fogginess, constipation and bloat.
+With swimsuit season coming up, you’ll want to look your absolute best before slipping into that bikini you’ve been slimming down for.
 We all know that a low-carb lifestyle can sculpt off some serious body fat, but what do you do if you get bloated on the Keto Diet?
-These are top 5 reasons you’re experiencing keto bloating on your new Ketogenic diet:
+These are top 5 reasons you’re experiencing bloating on your new diet:

 This post may contain affiliate links.
 Please read my disclosure for more info.